-Bottom line - slower world demand growth and this can't be fixed very easily unless We get more creative with immigration reform.
-That will be difficult with increasing Terrorism concerns.
-And, we need to get more creative with "supply side" issues.
-E.g., Innovation and investment to create new products - this requires tax reform, less regulation, less government,
+Bottom line - slower world demand growth and this can't be fixed very easily.

+We need to get more creative with "supply side" issues.
+E.g., Innovation and investment to create new/better products - this requires tax reform, less regulation, less government,